clarkritchie/clarkritchie/README.md

 ## 💬 TL;DR

-- Core skills:  Linux, Terraform, Docker and containers (Swarm/ECS/K8s), Go (Golang), Python, CI/CD, cloud (AWS/GCP)
+- Core skills:  Linux, Terraform, Docker and containers (Kubernetes, Elastic Container Service, Docker Swarm), Go (Golang), Python, CI/CD, cloud (AWS, GCP), and loads of experience with tools like GitHub Actions
 - I am a developer, but also very close to infrastructure
 - I approach software development with an SRE's mindset -- scalability, fault-tolerance, optimizing spend, monitoring and alerting -- these things, and more, are always part of my thinking
 - Sometimes good is better than perfect; I like to ship early and ship often